costs-to-expect/api/README.md

 ## Set up

-I'm going to assume you are using Docker, if not you should be able to work out what you need to run for your development setup, go to the project root directory and run the below.
+I'm going to assume you are using Docker, if not, you should be able to work out what you need to run for your development setup, go to the project root directory and run the below.

+*The network is included for local development, I need the Costs to Expect Website and App to communicate with a local API.
+You probably don't need this so remove the network section from the docker-compose file and don't create the network.*

 ### Environment

+* $ `docker network create costs-to-expect-network`
-* Run `docker-compose build`
+* $ `docker-compose build`
-* Run `docker-compose up`
+* $ `docker-compose up`

 ### API